 Did you know that Ingvar’s company has a number of wind turbine parks all over the world?

-Beside its wind powered capacities, IKEA owns nearly a million collar panels!
+Beside its wind-powered capacities, IKEA owns nearly a million solar panels!

-FLAT PACKS BECOME EVER MORE CHEAP RATHER THEN EXPENSIVE
+FLAT PACKS BECOME EVEN CHEAPER RATHER THEN EXPENSIVE

-It may sound hard to believe, but the knock down furniture giant manages to lower its home furnishing products prices by 2% on a yearly basis!
-This is why the niche for IKEA furniture assembly becomes ever more affordable and therefor people spend more.
+It may sound hard to believe, but the knockdown furniture giant manages to lower its home furnishing products prices by 2% on a yearly basis!
+This is why the niche for IKEA furniture assembly becomes ever more affordable and therefore people spend more.

 IKEA’S FOUNDER IS A MODEST PERSON

-Once he was denied entry at the Businessman of the year awards, because of his choice to arrive via bus, rather than an expensive vehicle like the rest of guests.
-Among the peculiar facts about IKEA is that he was forced to own and use Nazi ties in 1942-1945.
+Once he was denied entry at the Businessman of the year awards, because of his choice to arrive via bus, rather than an expensive vehicle like the rest of the guests.

 “D*CK”, “P*CK”, “BUGGA” AND IKEA FURNITURE NAMING

 Did you know that all sofa models are named after Swedish towns and the bed units carry names of specific Norway locations?
-That is because Kamprad is know to be dyslexic.
-All garden furnishing gets its names from Swedish islands, while curtains have traditional Swedish female names.
+That is because Kamprad is known to be dyslexic.
+All garden furnishing gets their names from Swedish islands, while curtains have traditional Swedish female names.
 Some flat pack assembly products were almost named as “D*ck”, “P*ck” and “Bugga”.